logo

 Choi Jae-baek's story

-A study by the U.S. National Institute of Infectious Diseases has announced that catching up on sleep by sleeping excessively on weekends can reduce the risk of heart disease by 20%.
+A study by the National Institute of Infectious Diseases in the United States found that catching up on sleep on weekends could reduce the risk of heart disease by 20%.

-The U.S. Centers for Disease Control and Prevention (CDC) recommends that adults sleep at least 7 hours a day, but it is estimated that one in three adults does not get enough sleep.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends that adults get at least seven hours of sleep per night, but it's estimated that one in three adults don't get enough.

-Sleep deprivation, which continues with less than 7 hours of sleep per day, not only negatively affects the immune system and daily functioning but can also lead to cardiovascular problems.
+Sleep deprivation, which is defined as getting less than 7 hours of sleep per night, can negatively impact the immune system and the ability to perform daily activities, and can also lead to cardiovascular problems.

-Recently, the research team analyzed self-reported data from over 90,000 participants in the UK Biobank to evaluate the impact of compensatory sleep on sleep deprivation.
+Accordingly, a recent research team analyzed self-reported data from over 90,000 UK Biobank participants to evaluate the impact of 'compensatory sleep' on sleep deprivation.

-The research team defined sleep deprivation as sleeping less than 7 hours a day and divided the participants into four cohorts from the group with the most compensatory sleep time to the group with the least.
+The research team defined sleep deprivation as sleeping less than seven hours a day, and then divided the participants into four cohorts, from the group with the most to the least compensatory sleep time.

-They reported that, based on an analysis of medical records and death reports over an average follow-up period of 14 years, participants in the cohort with the most restorative sleep had a 19% lower risk of developing heart disease compared to participants in the cohort with the least restorative sleep.
+They analyzed medical records and death certificates while following the participants for an average of 14 years and reported that participants in the cohort with the most compensatory sleep had a 19% lower risk of developing heart disease than those in the cohort with the least compensatory sleep.

-Meanwhile, some have pointed out that compensatory sleep or sleeping all at once on weekends may be helpful in the short term, but it is not the best alternative for mental and physical health.
+Meanwhile, some argue that while compensatory sleep or weekend sleep may be helpful in the short term, it is not the optimal solution for mental and physical health.

-Experts warned that the accumulation of stress hormones due to ongoing sleep deprivation, metabolic imbalance, and increased inflammation are not easily resolved by just sleeping a few extra hours on weekends.
-They cautioned that over time, these issues could lead to serious conditions such as diabetes, heart disease, and obesity.
+Experts warn that the accumulation of stress hormones, metabolic imbalances, and increased inflammation caused by persistent sleep deprivation are not problems that can be easily solved by sleeping a few more hours on the weekend, and that over time, they can lead to serious diseases such as diabetes, heart disease, and obesity.

-Maintaining regular sleep habits and improving sleep quality as much as sleep duration is essential from a functional health perspective.
-Sleep forms the foundation for all health-related behaviors such as nutrition management, exercise, and stress management, so the best strategy to avoid sleep deprivation is to prioritize consistent, high-quality sleep.
-Sleep helps the process of vascular recovery and reconstruction and influences the regulation of blood pressure, blood sugar, and inflammation.
+Maintaining regular sleep habits and improving sleep quality as much as sleep duration are essential for functional health.
+Sleep is the foundation for all health-related actions, including nutrition, exercise, and stress management.
+Therefore, the best strategy to avoid sleep deprivation is to prioritize consistent, high-quality sleep.
+Sleep helps blood vessels repair and rebuild, and influences processes related to blood pressure, blood sugar, and inflammation regulation.

-Therefore, insufficient sleep can disrupt the body's circadian rhythm, impair the production of hormones that help regulate blood sugar, and lead to insulin resistance and other cardiovascular diseases.
+Therefore, lack of sleep can disrupt the body's circadian rhythm, hindering the smooth production of hormones that help regulate blood sugar, which can lead to insulin resistance and other cardiovascular diseases.

-Experts have said that restorative sleep can lower the levels of stress hormones (cortisol) that increase during sleep deprivation and normalize blood pressure and heart rate elevated due to chronic sleep deprivation.
+Experts say compensatory sleep can lower levels of the stress hormone cortisol, which rises when sleep is lacking, and normalize blood pressure and heart rate, which rise due to chronic sleep deprivation.

-However, at the same time, the most essential recovery processes such as tissue repair, memory consolidation, and hormone regulation occur during sleep, so ultimately, establishing consistent sleep habits to ensure quality sleep is emphasized as important.
+However, at the same time, he emphasized that the most essential recovery processes, such as tissue repair, memory consolidation, and hormone regulation, occur during uninterrupted night's sleep, so it is ultimately important to secure quality sleep by developing consistent sleeping habits.

 =======================